kowainik/validation-selective/README.md

 `Validation` data type.
 However, unlike other packages, it has some noticeable advantages:

-+ **Best-in-class documentation.** Official Haddock documentation contains mini-tutorial, usage example, the motivation behind each instance and the interface in general along with examples for **each instance and function**.
 + **Lightweight**. `validation-selective` depends only on `base` and `selective` (which is tiny) Haskell libraries which make this package fast to build.
 So adding validation capabilities to your